Parsnips – A Deliciously Sweet VegetableReading time: 8 min

 May promote immune performance

-One food that improves our immune systems and supports both innate and adaptive immune responses is vitamin C.
+One food that improves our immune function and supports both innate and adaptive immune responses is vitamin C.

 Moreover, the high antioxidant content, which includes apigenin, kaempferol, and quercetin, aids in infection resistance.